Updated: Jan 7, 2022

 Kill Your Darlings

-Are you a screenwriter who after reading this blog post believes they’re ready to submit to an agent or willing to follow these steps?
-Please comment below!
+Are you a screenwriter who believes they’re ready to submit to an agent or willing to follow these steps?
+Please comment below in the comment section!